Commutativity preserving transformations on conjugacy classes of compact self-adjoint operators

+Let $H$ be a complex Hilbert space (not necessarily separable) of dimension not less than $3$.
 For a closed subspace $X\subset H$ we denote by $P_X$ the projection on $X$, i.e. the self-adjoint idempotent whose range is $X$.
 Projections $P_{X}$ and $P_{Y}$ commute if and only if the subspaces $X$ and $Y$ are {\it compatible}, i.e. there is an orthonormal basis of $H$ such that $X$ and $Y$ are spanned by subsets of this basis.
-For an integer $k$ satisfying $0<k<\dim H$ we denote by ${\mathcal P}_{k}(H)$ the conjugacy class of all rank-$k$ projections.
-For a non-zero scalar $\lambda$ the conjugacy class $\lambda{\mathcal P}_{k}(H)$ is formed by all operators $\lambda P$ with $P\in {\mathcal P}_{k}(H)$, operators from this conjugacy class are self-adjoint only in the case when $\lambda$ is real.
+The conjugacy class of rank-$k$ projections is denoted by ${\mathcal P}_{k}(H)$.
+For a non-zero scalar $\lambda$ the conjugacy class $\lambda{\mathcal P}_{k}(H)$ is formed by all operators $\lambda P$ with $P\in {\mathcal P}_{k}(H)$, such operators are self-adjoint only in the case when $\lambda$ is real.

-Let $A$ be a compact self-adjoint operator on $H$ whose non-zero eigenvalues are $\{\alpha_i\}_{i\in I}$.
-Then all $\alpha_i$ are real and the index set $I$ is finite or countable.
-There is an orthonormal basis of $H$ consisting of eigenvectors of $A$.
-The closure of the range $\overline{{\rm R}(A)}$ is the orthogonal complement of the kernel ${\rm Ker}(A)$.
-If $X_{i}$ is the eigenspace corresponding to the eigenvalue $\alpha_i$, then all $X_i$ are finite-dimensional and

-Let $B$ be a compact self-adjoint operator on $H$ whose non-zero eigenvalues are $\{\beta_j\}_{j\in J}$ and let $Y_j$ be the eigenspace of $B$ corresponding to $\beta_j$.
-The operators $A$ and $B$ commute if and only if every pair $P_{X_i},P_{Y_j}$ commute, i.e. $X_{i},Y_j$ are compatible for all $i\in I$ and $j\in J$ (von Neumann's theorem on projection-valued measures \cite[Section VI.2]{Var}).
-The operators $A$ and $B$ belong to the same conjugacy class (i.e. there is a unitary operator $U$ on $H$ such that $B=UAU^{*}$) if and only if there is a bijection $\delta:I\to J$ such that

-Therefore, every conjugacy class of compact self-adjoint operators is completely determined by non-zero eigenvalues and the dimensions of the corresponding eigen\-spaces.

-Let ${\mathcal C}$ be a conjugacy class of compact self-adjoint operators on $H$ whose non-zero eigenvalues are $\{\alpha_i\}_{i\in I}$ and let $\{n_i\}_{i\in I}$ be the dimensions of the corresponding eigenspaces.
-Recall that $I$ is finite or countable and all $n_i$ are finite.